 Here are some ways for you to reduce MD charges:

 Power Factor is a method to gauge the efficiency of electricity usage.
 It is measured from 0 to 1.
 A higher number means more efficient.
-Low power factor shortens the lifespan of electrical appliances and causes power system losses to TNB
+Low power factor shortens the lifespan of electrical appliances and causes power system losses to TNB.

-KW | Working Power (also called Actual Power, Active Power or Real Power).
-It is the power that powers equipment and performs useful work. |
+KW Working Power (also called Actual Power, Active Power or Real Power).
+It is the power that powers equipment and performs useful work.
+KVAR Reactive Power.
+It is the power which magnetic equipment such as transformers, motors and relays need to produce the magnetizing flux.
+KVA Apparent Power.
+It is the vectorial summation of KVAR and KW.

 Let’s look at a simple analogy in order to better understand these terms.
 Let’s say you are at a park and it is a hot day.
 You order a glass of a carbonated drink.
 The thirst-quenching portion of the drink is represented by KW.
 Unfortunately, along with your drink comes a little bit of foam.
 The foam does not quench your thirst.
 This foam is represented by KVAR.
 The total content of your glass, KVA, is this summation of KW (the carbonated drink) and KVAR (the foam).

 Power Factor is the ratio of Working Power to Apparent Power.
-Power Factor = KW / KVA |
+Power Factor = KW / KVA

 Looking at our carbonated drink analogy, power factor is the ratio of carbonated drink (KW) to the carbonated drink plus foam (KVA).
 Power Factor = KW / (KW + KVAR) = Carbonated drink / (Carbonated drink + foam)

-Thus, for a given
+Thus, for a given KVA:-

-KVA:- i.
-The more foam you have, the lower your power factor. ii.
-The less foam you have, the higher your power factor. |
+i.
+The more foam you have, the lower your power factor.

 For efficient usage of electricity, power factor must approach 1.0.
 A Power factor that is less than 0.85 shows inefficient use of electricity.